BrianASpencer/VeterinarianClinic/README.md

 ## **How To Use the Program**

-* Just create a new account and login.
+* After navigating to the login page (*login.php*) on localhost, just create a new account and login.
 After that, all features of the application are available to use.